 100% Cotton Sheets Are The Most Popular Sheets With Homemakers

 Let's have a look at 100% cotton fabric, and why it makes for comfortable sleeping.

 Cotton is one of the most durable and breathable fabrics around.
 Cotton sheets are for those who like a soft coolness that becomes warm, but when you move to another area of the bed it has that coolness to the touch.

 Unfortunately, all cotton fabrics are not created equal.
-It is important to choose cotton sheets which have been finished with fuzz singeing to prevent pilling, and mercerized to increase the fabrics strength.
-In regard to yarn ply, the best cotton is woven with one ply yarn, which is long staple (this indicates the yarn is in very long strands).
+It is important to choose cotton sheets which have been finished with fuzz singeing to prevent pilling, and mercerized to increase the strength of the fabric.
+In regard to yarn ply, the best cotton is woven with one-ply yarn, which is a long staple (this indicates the yarn is in very long strands).
 The longer the strand used in weaving cotton fabric the more durable and long lasting the fabric will be.

 Thread count is another very important element in the production of cotton.
-Thread count can become tricky, because some manufactures use two ply yarns.
-Two ply yarns are produced by splitting one ply yarn.
-This denatures the cotton strand, and makes it much more likely that the bed sheet will pill, wear out sooner, and have a rougher hand.
-The worst part of all of this is that these manufactures claim that their thread count is double to what it actually is.
-They can claim this because all they have done is to split the one ply yarn into two ply yarns.
-So, for example, with a 400 thread count you are actually getting sheets with 200 thread count which will pill, feel rough, and will have poor durability.
+Thread count can become tricky because some manufacturers use two-ply yarns.
+Two-ply yarns are produced by splitting the one-ply yarn.
+This denatures the cotton strand and makes it much more likely that the bed sheet will pill, wear out sooner, and have a rougher hand.
+The worst part of all of this is that these manufacturers claim that their thread count is double to what it actually is.
+They can claim this because all they have done is to split the one-ply yarn into two-ply yarns.
+So, for example, with a 400 thread count, you are actually getting sheets with 200 thread count which will pill, feel rough, and will have poor durability.

 Let's have a look at some of the popular fabrics blends that manufactures are using to create bed linens today.

 Let's Explore The Many Different Fabrics That Bed Linens Are Made Of